jbearer/hspl/README.md

 1. Define a predicate or a new syntactic primitive which users can use to create goals of the new type.
 Add tests that either check that the correct goal is created, or run a program that uses the new predicate and check the results, as appropriate.

-_In `Control.Hspl.Internal.UI`_

-1. Add a case to `formatGoal` which converts the new goal into a string consistent with the new syntax, and add a test case.
-2. If the new syntax consists of a single token, add a `needsParens <NewGoal> = False` clause to `parensGoal`.
-3. In the `parensGoal` test case, add an example of the new goal to either the list of goals which need parentheses, or the list of those which don't, as appropriate.

 _In `Bench` in package `hspl-bench`:_